Matt McMahon Season 2022-23

 McMahon coached Lute Olson Player of the Year and AP Honorable Mention All-American Cameron Payne who ranked 13th in the nation in scoring with an average of 20.2 points per game and 6.0 assists.
 Payne was the 14th pick of the Oklahoma City Thunder.

 In his first season as an assistant at Murray State, the team was 31-2 and earned a No. 6 seed in the NCAA Tournament.
-The Racers won a game in the NCAAs and were the final undefeated team in the nation that year at 23-0.
+The Racers won a game in the NCAAs and were the final undefeated team in the nation that year with 23 consecutive wins to start the season.

 PRIOR TO MURRAY STATE

-His coaching career began immediately at Appalachian State as a student assistant under Houston Fancher in 2000-01.
-He would rejoin Peterson’s staff as a student coach at Tennessee before returning to ASU in 2002, where he stayed until the end of the 2009-10 season.
+His coaching career began immediately at Appalachian State as assistant under Houston Fancher in 2000-01.
+He would rejoin Peterson’s staff as a graduate assistant coach at Tennessee before returning to ASU in 2002 as assistant and later associate head coach, where he stayed until the end of the 2009-10 season.
 A year at UNC Wilmington (2010-11) as assistant coach set the stage for his journey to Murray State, starting first as an assistant in the 2011-12 season and then as head coach prior to the 2015-16 season.

 Like his time at Murray State, McMahon coached some outstanding talent in the early stages of his coaching career, including Southern Conference POY Donald Sims as well as all-league picks Jeremy Clayton and D.J.
 Thompson.